 Find out more about your right to paid sick time in Berkeley, California below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 NOTE: Visit here for information about California’s statewide paid sick time law.